 If you want to learn how, in detail, the Recorder Instrument communicates with the data recorder device, look at the script for LWDAQ_daq_Recorder.
 You will see lines that open a socket to the LWDAQ driver over TCPIP, write to the command word on the data recorder, and download blocks of data.
 The basic act of downloading data from the data recorder into the LWDAQ driver's RAM, and then from the driver RAM to the LWDAQ software, is straightforward.
 What complicates the Recorder acquisition is the buffering required to parse the data recorder message buffer contents into image periods, and to do so with minimal delay.

+The Recorder Instrument is a generic downloader and sorter of sixteen-bit values stored in a generic data recorder.
 Nowhere in the Recorder Instruments parameters will you see any mention of the data recorder clock speed.
-Nor will you see any mention of the relationship between the sixteen-bit message values and any physical quantities.
-The Recorder Instrument is a generic downloader and sorter of sixteen-bit values stored in a generic data recorder.
+Nor will you see any mention of the relationship between the sixteen-bit samples and any physical quantities.
+The sixteen-bit samples originate from some sort of sensor or transmitter.
+Consult the sensor or transmitter manual for the physical meaning of the sample values.

 The message display uses a different color to display each channel.
 With analysis_channels set to its default value of * (which means "all messages"), the Recorder Instrument displays all messages in the current image (as we say in the previous section: in LWDAQ terminology, a block of messages assembled and returned by the Recoder Instrument is an image).
 The message display is the product of analysis of the image.
 Whether you display all the channels or not, they remain in the image.
 The Recorder Instrument will not delete them from the image.